 Is it better to take a fast or slow ferry?

 Definitely a slow ferry!
-We answer this question in more detail together with other ferry-related questions in a follow-up blog.
+We answer this question in more detail and other ferry-related questions in our article “The shocking truth about Greek Ferries”.

-Our experiences with ferries deserve a feature article of their own.
-If you’ve never been on a ferry in Greece, you don’t want to miss this article.
-I wish I had done more homework about the ferries before I booked our trip to Greece.
-My article will hopefully save you money and a lot of agonies.
+Our experiences with ferries deserved a feature article of their own.
+You must read this article if you’ve never been on a ferry in Greece.
+I wish I had done more ferry homework before booking our trip to Greece.
+My article will hopefully save you money and a lot of agony.